fubark/cosmic/ui/README.md

     // ...
 };
 ```
-Similarily you can remove handlers.
+Similarily you can clear handlers.
 If you forget, they will be cleaned up anyway when the widget is disposed.

 ### Layout
 When the engine needs to perform layout, the `layout` hook is invoked.
 If the widget does not provide a hook, a default implementation is used.
 Each widget's `layout` is responsible for: